 South Africa also acknowledges its turbulent history with places such as the Apartheid Museum in Johannesburg and Robben Island.
-If you’re making the trip all the way across the Indian Ocean, one way of withdrawing cash and making card payments with some retailers in South Africa is to use a travel money card.
+If you’re making the trip all the way across the Indian Ocean, one way of withdrawing cash and making card payments with some retailers in South Africa could be to use a travel money card.

 How do travel money cards work?

 Typically travel money cards work like this: you exchange your Aussie dollars for South African rand – or whatever eligible currency you need – and load them onto your card before your trip.
 Then, when you arrive in South Africa, you can expect to use the card to withdraw South African rand and make card payments in-store or online at selected outlets.
 You may also be able to reload your card with extra funds if you need them.
 Bear in mind, though, that some cards may only offer some of these features, and not all cards will necessarily allow you to load rand onto them.

 Is a travel money card the right option?

 Depending on the type of traveller you are, travel money cards can be useful for a number of reasons.
 For example:

 - They allow you to lock in the exchange rate in advance of your trip

 - They are designed to be easy to use – similar in function to a debit card

 - They can be used with multiple currencies